Hoh Rainforest

 South Fork Hoh River Trail

-The South Fork of the Hoh River is formed by the Hubert Glacier on the south flank of Mount Olympus, and flows west into the main stem of the Hoh River near the Olympic National Park boundary.
-While the Hoh River Trail is among the Park's most popular hiking and backpacking corridors, the nearby South Fork Hoh River Trail sees a fraction of the traffic and offers genuine solitude in a pristine old-growth rainforest.
+The South Fork of the Hoh River is formed by the Hubert Glacier on the south flank of Mount Olympus and flows west into the main stem of the Hoh River near the Olympic National Park boundary.
+While the Hoh River Trail is among the park's most popular hiking and backpacking corridors, the nearby South Fork Hoh River Trail sees a fraction of the traffic and offers genuine solitude in a pristine old-growth rainforest.

 IMG_40172-PS22.jpg